 Drying Silica Gel Using a Microwave – Don’t!

-We do not recommend using a microwave to recharge Silica Gel.
+We do not recommend using a microwave to recharge silica gel.

 For best results, we suggest using low heat in a conventional convection oven for a longer period of time, as mentioned earlier.